chachie/lisp-diary/README.md

 # lisp-diary: A simple flat file-formatted diary app.

-The goal of `lisp-diary` is to simplify writing diary entries so that you spend less time learning the tool, and more time writing your personal notes, reminders or bits of information that have no home.
-One file for all your diary entries, with a simple format. `lisp-diary` is not meant to produce nicely formatted or styled notes.
+The goal of `lisp-diary` is to simplify writing diary entries so that you spend less time learning the tool, and more time writing your personal notes, or reminders and bits of information that have no home.
+One file for all your diary entries, with a simple format. `lisp-diary` is not meant to produce a nicely formatted diary, or one that includes charts and pictures.
 Other specialized tools are more appropriate for these.
+You can however place links in your diary entries to the documents produced by these other tools.

-Basically, `lisp-diary` allows you to write diary notes in a Lisp file, which the app manages through a simple set of commands.
+Basically, `lisp-diary` allows you to write your diary in a Lisp file, which the app manages through a set of simple commands.

 A Lisp file is a file that contains code with valid Lisp syntax.
 The app defaults to the [Emacs Lisp](https://en.wikipedia.org/wiki/Emacs_Lisp) dialect.